 Courts try to limit the doctrine only to cases where sellers have an ‘unlimited’ supply of goods.
 The meme I made below summarizes what I think about the merits of the argument, but I also find this to be completely arbitrary.
 Why isn’t a large stock enough?
 What makes the volume important?

 Now there is this odd issue of horizontal and vertical equity if you will.
 This rule is anti-consumer in effect.
-Under standard K rules, if a consumer buys a car from someone, they have a way out in case they later regret it.
-The standard rule offers consumers an almost no-penalty way out.
-You may not like this rule, but surely you wouldn’t support a carve out that abolishes the o-cost termination only when buying from large sellers?
-Nor does it appear principled to apply different compensation schemes to large and small sellers–if anything, it appears absurd to offer compensation only to large sellers who are in a better position to shoulder the risk.
+Under standard K rules, if a consumer buys a car from a private person, they have a way out in case they later regret it.
+The standard rule offers consumers an almost no-penalty way out, because as long as they paid market price, the seller is unlikely to have suffered any harm from breach.
+Basically, the law makes it fairly easy to regret.
+This might be a good rule although you might disagree with it.
+But, in a world where such a rule exist, the effect of the lost-volume seller doctrine is to privilege* large sellers and retailers.
+If you breach a K with them, they can start complaining about lost volume and then recover damages.
+Breach is no longer costless and their interests are better protected.
+But this is perverse: it appears absurd to offer compensation only to large sellers who are in a better position to shoulder the risk.

 The most persuasive reason, I think, was put forward by Vic Goldberg.
 What do we think most parties would want?
 Would they want a no penalty termination clause?
 Would they prefer the lost volume’s approach of compensating sellers for their lost volume?
 If you